openpreserve/jpylyzer/usage.md

 <!-- End of text to be copied from jpylyzer README.md -->

-## Demonstration video

-The following video gives an overview of what *jpylyzer* does, and how to use it:

-<iframe src="{{ site.jpylyzerVideo }}" width="500" height="281" allowfullscreen></iframe>

-Note that this video was based on an older *jpylyzer* version that didn&#8217;t support pretty-printed output.
-(From version 1.13.0 onward *jpylyzer* uses pretty-printing for its XML output.)

 ## User Manual

 For more detailed information on the use of *jpylyzer*, there&#8217;s an exhaustive [User Manual]({{ BASE_PATH }}/doc/current/userManual.html).
 It provides an in-depth coverage of the following topics: